aifaiz/ipay88-woocommerce/README.md

 feel free to open issue [here](https://github.com/aifaiz/ipay88-woocommerce/issues)

-Donate to me for the future of the plugin development [donate here](https://hamizulfaiz.com/donate/plugin/ipay88/woocommerce)
+Donate to me for the future of the plugin development [donate to me](https://hamizulfaiz.com/donate/plugin/ipay88/woocommerce)

 ---